incoresemi/river_core/docs/source/overview.rst

 ======================

-Once the test results are obtained and updated in the test-list, an HTML report containing informatino of each of the above steps is generated for the user.
+Once the test results are obtained and updated in the test-list, an HTML report containing information of each of the above steps is generated for the user.
 The automatic browser pop-up can be disabled by setting the ``open_browser`` parameter to false in the input ``config.ini`` file.

-Each plugin run (generator, dut or reference) also creates a json report of the run which can easiliy be populated into html files for better visualization.
+Each plugin run (generator, dut or reference) also creates a json report of the run which can easily be populated into html files for better visualization.